 1. Explore your relationship with your dad

 There are some connections that you will be able to make yourself by reflecting on the character or behaviour of your dad, and comparing these traits to partners you’ve had.
 For example, if your dad was fun loving and spontaneous but really bad with money, can you spot these traits in anyone else?
-Here’s a real example of how our fathers can influence our love life:
+Here’s a real example of how our fathers can influence our love life.

 But all too often, he just wouldn’t turn up.
 Emma would dress up on a Saturday morning and wait.
 And wait and wait.
 Three hours later, her mum would gently inform her he wasn’t coming.

-It’s one thing to be aware of your patterns, but another thing to change them, if that’s what you want to do .
-This is where sessions with a counsellor, specifically a psychodynamic counsellor, can be worth the time and money.
+It’s one thing to be aware of your patterns, but another thing to change them, if that’s what you want to do.
+This is where sessions with a counsellor can be worth the time.
 Psychodynamic counselling looks closely at your past as a way of spotting, and possibly changing, behaviour in the present.
 In psychodynamic counselling there is a concept called the presenting past.
 This is the belief that unresolved issues from the past will negatively impact the present.
+Psychodynamic counselling also aims to make what’s in the unconscious, conscious.
+All of this is really useful fodder when it comes to looking at father daughter relationships, and the dynamics that continue to play out.

 3. Don’t blame yourself for your father’s faults